boostkpi/docs.github.io/docs/ada-guide/dataset-upload/index.md

 ## FAQs

-**Q: Can I use ADA with different files instead of CSV?**
+**Q: Can I use Ada with different files instead of CSV?**

-A: ADA is equipped to handle in-chat conversions from JSON and XLSX to CSV, ensuring integration with the BoostKPI Upload feature.
+A: Ada is equipped to handle in-chat conversions from JSON and XLSX to CSV, ensuring integration with the BoostKPI Upload feature.
 For detailed analytics, CSV is the only supported format at the moment on the BoostKPI Upload page.
-Simply prompt ADA to convert your file, and it will supply a download link for the CSV version, ready for upload and analysis.
+Simply prompt Ada to convert your file, and it will supply a download link for the CSV version, ready for upload and analysis.

 **Q: What steps should I take if my CSV file isn't working?**

 A: If you encounter any issues with your CSV file, please consult our troubleshooting guide for common solutions.
-Alternatively, you can directly ask ADA for assistance – our AI is on standby to help resolve your file concerns efficiently.
+Alternatively, you can directly ask Ada for assistance – our AI is on standby to help resolve your file concerns efficiently.

 **Q: What if my CSV file exceeds the 1 million row limit?**